ONE-RANDOM-HUMAN/we4k/README.md

 zig build install -Drelease-small -Dcpu=skylake-vzeroupper
 ```

-The binary can be made to fit into 4096 bytes using `sstrip`, `vondehi`, and mrbdzz's decompression script.
+The binary could be made to fit into 4096 bytes using `sstrip`, `vondehi`, and mrbdzz's decompression script.
+However, this is no longer possible with newer versions of the Zig compiler.
-`build4k.sh` attempts to do build we4k and pack it into 4096 bytes.
+`build4k.sh` attempts to build we4k and pack it into 4096 bytes.
 ```
 ./build4k.sh we4k
 ```